leockl/tool-ahead-of-time-ts/README.md

 1st Mar 2025:
 - Package now available in TypeScript on npm!
 Just "npm install taot-ts" and you're ready to go.

+8th Mar 2025:
+- Updated package to include implementation support for Microsoft Azure via Langchain.js's BaseChatModel library (Note: As of 8th Mar 2025, Langchain.js's ChatOpenAI, ChatAzureOpenAI and AzureChatOpenAI does not provide Microsoft Azure support for the DeepSeek-R1 model).

 ## Contributions 🤝

 Feel free to contribute!
 Whether it's adding features, fixing bugs, adding comments in the code or any suggestions to improve this repo, all are welcomed 😄